-Audience: Heads of Department and/or Heads of Teaching facing increased student numbers (not necessarily more than 300).
+Audience: Heads of Department, Heads of Teaching and Teaching Staff facing increased student numbers (not necessarily more than 300).

-Purpose: to gather comparative evidence that colleagues may subsequently draw on, encourage ongoing networking, and build community.
+Purpose: to gather comparative evidence and suggest possible handling mechanisms that colleagues may subsequently draw on, encourage ongoing networking, and build community.

 Venue: Queen Mary University of London